intellectual-frontiers/www.intellectualfrontiers.com/src/content/post/defensive-disclosures/preventing-dust-ingression-into-a-foldable-mobile-device.md

 ---
-title: Preventing Dust Ingression into a Foldable Mobile Device
+title1: Preventing Dust Ingression into a Foldable Mobile Device
-excerpt: This publication describes techniques and apparatuses directed to the prevention of dust ingression into a foldable mobile device (e.g., at a hinge module).
+title: Lorem Ipsum Dolor Sit Amet
+excerpt: --
 sectiontype: disclosure
 publishDate: 2024-12-02
+disclosureId1: DD20241202001
-disclosureId: DD20241202001
+disclosureId: --
 metadata:
   title: Preventing Dust Ingression into a Foldable Mobile Device
   description: This publication describes techniques and apparatuses directed to the prevention of dust ingression into a foldable mobile device (e.g., at a hinge module).